HwWobbe/WipHww/README.md

 # WipHww
-* recent GitHub developments have e pondering mores uses of this technology.
+* recent GitHub developments have me pondering mores uses of this technology.
 * markdown considerations seem to be in vogue, once again
 * * https://groups.google.com/d/msg/tiddlywiki/mwpvxScXdRE/RlL4605iAwAJ
 * consider extending the use of ...fast.io